tobyfarley/FixedPointNumerics.jl/README.md

     parse(::FixedPoint, s::String) will attempt to parse a string finding the decimal point and creating a fixed point number with the number of digits past the decimal point as the number of places

-    There is BigFixedPoint with similar interface
+    There is a BigFixedPoint with similar interface

 Basic math operations and some higher math functionality availiable.
 Every equation will widen a fixed point number to the largest precision of any fixed point number in the equation.
 For example, multiplying a number of two decimal places by one of four places